Last Update: 9/2/23

 1. Condo Board Members Can Be Arrested for Violating a Criminal Statute

 Under this new law, Florida condo board members can face criminal action for certain behavior that has plagued condo owners for years.
 A prosecutor in the local state attorney’s office will have the power to prosecute a condo board member after that member has been arrested and charged for things like:

-The Condo law has been amended so that kickbacks are added into the statute.
-Not only are kickbacks to a Condo Board Member to be considered subject to a civil penalty under Florida Statute 718.501(1)(d), taking a kickback is also defined as a crime in Florida Statute 617.0834.
+The Condo law has been amended so that kickbacks are added to the statute.
+Not only are kickbacks to a Condo Board Member to be considered subject to a civil penalty under Florida Statute 718.501(1)(d), but taking a kickback is also defined as a crime in Florida Statute 617.0834.

 B. Voting Fraud

 Under the new Condo Law, if there is a forged ballot or voting certificate in a condo election, then it is a crime punishable under Florida Statute 831.01, the state criminal law against forgery.
 If found guilty, the convicted Condo Board Member will be sentenced for committing a felony of the third degree.